iAudioInterface2 supports many professional microphones, including those that require full 48 Volt phantom power.

 Range – Low or High

 Selects the gain range that the values on the screen apply to.

 Shows the actual dB that is being read from the mic.
 Can also be an input field.

 The adjustment being added to calculate the dB value.

 Nudges the Trim value up or down.

-Shows how close to clipping ( 0 dBFS) you are.
+Shows how close to clipping (below 0 dBFS) you are.

-The amount of preamp gain that iAudioInterface2 is adding.
+The amount in dB of hardware preamp gain that iAudioInterface2 is adding.

 48V Phantom Power